Grasshopper Cup 2016

 The Grasshopper Cup 2016 was the 2016 Grasshopper Cup, which is a tournament of the PSA World Tour event International (Prize money: 70 000 $).
-The event took place in Zurich in Switzerland from 13 to 17 April.
+The event took place in Zürich in Switzerland from 13 to 17 April.
 Marwan El Shorbagy won his first Grasshopper Cup trophy, beating Grégory Gaultier in the final.

 Prize money and ranking points

 For 2016, the prize purse was $70,000.
 The prize money and points breakdown is as follows: